 You can transfer the remainder of any 3 year 'Supersure' warranty' and the 6 year 'Body Shell' warranty, details of how to do this can be found at the rear of this handbook.
 The 'Extended 10 Year Body Shell Warranty' is non transferable.

-1.3 Swift Connect Direct
+1.3 My Swift Life

 You have access to an online system which is for all Swift models.
-A password will be issued to you, to enable you to interact with us.
+Please register via our website www.swiftgroup.co.uk